 Why is this so scary?
 Perfectionistic people are really good at hiding pain.

 Yet what would cause someone with PHD to want to change?
 Or be able to reveal themselves or take off their mask?
-What my own patients (and hundreds of emails) have shared — when the burden of isolation, the despair of closeted-off feelings, or the suicidal urges to end the charade become too great, someone with PHD might come into a therapist’s office for help, or tell a good friend or a parent about their struggles.
+What my own patients (and hundreds of emails) have shared — it’s only when the burden of isolation, the despair of closeted-off feelings, or the suicidal urges to end the charade become too great, that someone with PHD might come into a therapist’s office for help, or tell a good friend or a parent about their struggles.

 Yet those therapists, those friends and those parents have to see it.
 They have to know PHD exists.
 They have to recognize that depression doesn’t always look the same.
 It’s not always melancholy, or agitation.
 It’s not always lack of engagement with the world and isolation.

 It can be perfectly hidden.

 What’s the answer?
 If those with PHD actually want to heal, what are the steps to change?